 Once the custard is chilled, process the mixture in an ice cream maker according the instructions.
 When ice cream is almost set, pour in the cranberries and churn until just mixed.
 Transfer to an airtight container and freeze for about 4 hours.

 Our third recipe is our Bubbly Berry Float, our boozy take on a childhood classic.
-At your next gathering, these are sure to have your f giggling like children on Christmas morning at your next holiday gathering.
+At your next gathering, these are sure to have your guests giggling like children on Christmas morning.

 Bubbly Berry Float